Using Filters on Search Results to Refine Your Search

 IPDb Support ES

-So you have done a Search, on the Search Screen and you see the results, but it has still returned many hundreds of puzzles!
+So, you have searched on the Search Screen, and you can see the results, but it has returned many hundreds of puzzles!

-Don't worry - now that you have landed on the Search Result screen, you can refine your search more by the use of filters and arrange the results in ascending or descending order.
+Don't worry - now that you have landed on the Search Result screen, you can refine your search further by using filters and arrange the results in ascending or descending order.

 Example

-We will give an example based on searching for a puzzle with 3000 pieces, thinking there won't be that many.
+We will show an example, based on searching for a puzzle with 3000 pieces, thinking there won't be that many.

-However, when you get to the result it turns out, that there are already more than 180 puzzles in IPDb!
+However, when you get to the result, it turns out that there are already more than 285 puzzles in IPDb!

 Filters

-The first step will be to add some Brand filters to reduce the search result to just those 3 Brands.
-Click/tap on the little cone icon next to the Search Result title at the top of the screen - this will give you the filter options.
+The first step will be to add some Brand filters to reduce the search results to just those 3 Brands.
+Click/tap on the small cone icon next to the Search Result title at the top of the screen; this gives the filter options.

 To add your first Brand filter, click/tap on the + icon to the right of the filter option.
-Then from the "Brand" options of the filter, select the first Brand "Ravensburger" - this will reduce the results down to 27 records - the 180 original has now been filtered down to just Ravensburger 3000 piece puzzles.
+Then, from the 'Brand' options of the filter, select the first Brand, 'Ravensburger' - this will reduce the results down to 52 records; the original 285 has now been filtered down to just Ravensburger 3000-piece puzzles.

 You also want to see any Educa and Clementoni records which were part of the original Search Result.
-To achieve this, repeat the above filter steps, and add a filter, each, for both, Educa & Clementoni.
-This has now increased the result to 54 records which comprises all 3000-piece jigsaws in IPDb for the 3 Brands.
+To achieve this, repeat the above filter steps, adding a filter each, for both Educa and Clementoni.
+This has now increased the result to 94 records, which now shows all 3000-piece jigsaws in IPDb for all 3 Brands.

-However, these results are listed in order of when they were entered into IPDb, and you would rather see them ordered/grouped by brand.
-(See Ordering Results below)
+However, these results are listed in date order from when they were entered into IPDb, but you would prefer to see them ordered/grouped by brand.
+(See Ordering Results below.):

 Ordering Results

-This will now sort the 54 results in ascending order (default) by Brand.
-So all Clementoni first, then the Educa, followed by Ravensburger.
+This will now sort the 94 results in ascending order (default) by Brand, so that all Clementoni are first, then the Educa, and then, lastly, by Ravensburger.

-If you wish to reverse the order (make it descending), go to the cone icon and look at your Order By option.
+If you wish to reverse the order (make it descending), go to the cone icon and change your Order By option.

 You can change it back to ascending by clicking/tapping the Order By icon again.

-The above was just an example of Brand Filters and ordering but you can try any other combinations to narrow your search down to just the puzzles that you want to see (E.g. Add an artist name if you only want to see a particular artist's puzzles, etc.), or order it by a different criteria.
+The above was just an example of Brand Filters and ordering, but you can try any other combinations to narrow your search down to just the puzzles that you want to see (E.g. add an artist name if you only want to see a particular artist's puzzles, etc.), or order it by a different criterion.